We live in an age of disruption – and that's a good thing.

 Beyond genomics, there's a revolution in Stem Cell science unfolding, which to quote my friend and HLI co-Founder Dr. Bob Hariri, "will allow us to rejuvenate the regenerative engine of our body."
 Rather than treating chronic organ disease, we are not far off from growing a replacement lung, liver, heart or kidney.

-Coupled to your genomics, this sensor data will be uploaded seamlessly to your health app, giving you the needed warning to stop disease or damage before it happens.
+Coupled to your genomics, this neural sensors data will be uploaded seamlessly to your health app, giving you the needed warning to stop disease or damage before it happens.
 To quote SU professor and friend Dr. Daniel Kraft, think of this as "OnStar for your Body."

 Who will pay for it?
 Probably not you.
 Probably your insurance company, which makes a lot more money when you stay out of the hospital and live longer (they collect more fees and pay out far less).